Florida International University: Athletics

-The Panthers football team plays at Riccardo Silva Stadium which is on campus.
+The Panthers football team plays at Pitbull Stadium on campus.

 Florida International University has seventeen varsity sports teams, named the Panthers.
 The athletic colors for the Panthers are blue and gold, and they compete in the NCAA Division I as part of Conference USA in all sports.
 Three main sports facilities serve as home venues for Panther athletics.
 The Panthers football team plays at Pitbull Stadium ("The Cage"), the men and women's basketball and volleyball teams play at the Ocean Bank Convocation Center, and the men's baseball team plays at Infinity Insurance Park.
 Other athletics venues include the Aquatic Center, Tennis Complex, softball fields, and various other recreational fields.
 On July 1, 2013, FIU became a member of Conference USA.

 Traditional rivals of the FIU Panthers include Florida Atlantic University and the University of Miami.
 The Panthers football team competes in the Shula Bowl, an annual football game played for the Don Shula Award against in-state rival Florida Atlantic University.
 Due to this competition, the rivalry between the two schools has grown, with the rivalry extending into the men's baseball and basketball teams as well.